NelsonBittencourt/BatterySaver/README.md

 # Current Limitations

-1) Portuguese only;
-2) Android Arm64 only and
+1) Android Arm64 only and
-3) Source code not available yet.
+2) Source code not available yet.

 # Personal site: